Buying a house or unit before the building works have been completed is known as buying off-the-plan.

 Amendment to the Sale of Land Act 1962

 New laws limiting the use of sunset clauses in contracts to buy off-the-plan have now commenced.
-For more information, see our Sale of Land Amendment Act 2019 - Legislation update page.
+For more information, view Sale of Land Amendment Act 2019 - Legislation update.

 Contracts for buying off-the-plan